Agh0stt/XSSL/readme.txt

 then do::
 ./build.sh
 it will download XSSL;
-them it will give a list of options. to start interpreter (repl mode) do::
+then it will give a list of options. to start interpreter (repl mode) do::
 ./START
 to run a .xssl file do::